SEARCH

 The Center for High Impact Philanthropy (CHIP)’s team members teach and lecture in courses at the School of Social Policy & Practice, Wharton, and the Perelman School of Medicine, among others.
 We also serve as advisors to a select number of independent study projects throughout the year.

 The Center has served as a practicum and independent study site for graduate students and provides research assistantships and workstudy opportunities throughout the school year.
-We are currently hiring undergraduates and graduate students for summer and fall 2021.
+We are currently hiring undergraduate students for Spring and Summer 2024.
 Learn more and apply here.

 This class is not offered in the 2019-2020 academic year.